Introduction

 Daemonizing the Worker

-In a production environment, you should run the worker as a daemon process.
-However, running the worker in daemon mode requires careful memory management and regular restarts to prevent memory leaks.
+In production, workers should run as daemon processes.
+However, daemon mode requires careful memory management and regular restarts to prevent memory leaks.

 6. Supervising the Worker Process

-To ensure your worker processes stay alive, especially after server reboots or crashes, use a process supervisor like Supervisor.
+To ensure worker processes stay alive after server reboots or crashes, we use Supervisor.

 Installing Supervisor